Bcssd1234/Minesweeper/README.md

 Minesweeper Game

+Bugs:
-It sometimes doesn't recognize that a game has been won.
+- It rarely doesn't recognize that a game has been won.